LZeroAnalytics/thornode/docs/mimir.md

 - `MaxSynthsForSaversYield`\*: The percentage (in basis points) synth per pool where synth yield reaches 0%
 - `SaversStreamingSwapsInterval`\*: For Savers deposits and withdraws, the streaming swaps interval to use for the Native <> Synth swap
+- `SaversEjectInterval`: The number of blocks for savers check, disabled if zero.

 ### POL Management